software-trizzey/djazzy-vscode/README.md

 2. **Quick Fixes for Django Issues**: Offers actionable recommendations for quick corrections of Django-specific issues.
 3. **Django N+1 Query Detection**: The extension analyzes your Django code to identify potential N+1 query issues.
 4. **Test Suite Enforcement**: Alerts you to update or create tests following changes in Django views or models.
-5. **JavaScript/TypeScript Support**: Provide linting and best practice suggestions for JS/TS files in your Django project.
+5. **JavaScript/TypeScript Support**: Provide linting and best practice suggestions for Python files in your Django project.

 ## Pricing 🤑